 list of WSDL and XML Schema components, allowing you to insert references to them.
 The

 WSDL and XML Schema components are collected from all imported/included modules.
 The

 Content Completion Assistant offers a short description for the WSDL elements and

 attributes that it proposes.

 Smaller interrelated modules that define a complex WSDL structure cannot be

 correctly edited or validated individually, due to their interdependency with other

 modules.
-In the context of the Master Files in which you define, oXygen offers
+In the context of the Master Files that you define, oXygen offers support

-support for WSDL validation, editing (content completion assistance and outline),
+for WSDL validation, editing (content completion assistance and outline), searching,

 Resource Hierarchy / Dependencies View